JCYrepresents/HGT-Archaea-Workflows/README.md

-# ArchaeaHGT:Snakemake Workflows for Detecting Horizontal Gene Transfer in Archaeal Genomes
+# ArchaeaHGT: Snakemake Workflows for Detecting Horizontal Gene Transfer in Archaeal Genomes

 ## Abstract
 Archaea, a distinct domain of life, are an increasingly recognized yet understudied component of the human microbiome.
 A key driver of their adaptation is horizontal gene transfer (HGT), which facilitates genetic exchange and functional diversification.
 This project introduces a computational framework designed for the detection of horizontal gene transfer (HGT) in archaeal genomes at a large scale.
 It integrates phylogenetic and sequence composition-based tools into two workflows, respectively utilizing Snakemake.
 Applying these workflows to a dataset of human-associated archaeal genomes, I identified 23,574 putative HGT events across 686 genomes.
 This approach provides scalable and adaptable workflows for analyzing horizontal gene transfer (HGT) in archaea, enabling a systematic investigation of such events and their implications for microbial interactions, including potential pathogenicity.